donovan-h-parks/CompareM/README.md

 * di-nucleotide and codon usage patterns for identifying LGT
 * data exploration using dissimilarity matrices, hierarchical clustering trees, and heat maps

+## Announcements

+* Ported to Python 3 starting with version 0.1.0

 ## Installation